Ngwaabanjong/CloudFormation-projects/vpc-ec2-deployment/ReadMe.md

 	• In advance level, they can be used to create cross-stack reference and pass values between nested stacks.

 # Deploy
-Once all this configuration is done, login to your AWS Console and deploy on CloudFormation.
+Once all this configuration is done, login to your AWS Console and deploy main.yml file on CloudFormation.

 ***************************************************************************************************************